jezzsantos/saastack/README_DERIVATIVE.md

 There will be numerous statements in the code using `#if TESTINGONLY` to determine which concrete dependencies are actually used in `Debug` (or `Release`) configuration.

-You will notice that in local debugging we have switched out the currently configured `IRepository` for the `LocalMachineFileRepository`, so that you can do all your local debugging without a SQL database being available on your local machine.
+You will notice that in local debugging we have switched out the currently configured `IDataStore` for the `LocalMachineFileDataStore`, so that you can do all your local debugging without a SQL database being available on your local machine.

-The `LocalMachineFileRepository` is configured to place your files in `Environment.SpecialFolder.LocalApplicationData`, which resolves to `%appdata%` on Windows and `/home/<you>/.local/share` on MacOS.
+The `LocalMachineFileDataStore` is configured to place your files in `Environment.SpecialFolder.LocalApplicationData`, which resolves to `%appdata%` on Windows and `/home/<you>/.local/share` on MacOS.

 ---